 - In the Terai Arc Landscape in India and Nepal, at the base of the Himalayas, various conservation efforts for the greater one-horned rhino have enjoyed success.
 These include translocating rhinos to new areas, and working with local communities to conserve rhino habitat and promote alternative livelihoods.

-- In Assam, India, WWF AREAS and the International Rhino Foundation (IRF) are supporting a project, 'Indian Rhino Vision 2020', aiming to increase the rhino population from around 2000 today to 3000 by 2020, and to ensure that they are distributed over at least seven protected areas.
+- In Assam, India, WWF and the International Rhino Foundation (IRF) are supporting a project, 'Indian Rhino Vision 2020', aiming to increase the rhino population from around 2000 to 3000 by 2020, and to ensure that they are distributed over at least seven protected areas.
 WWF is also working with local stakeholders to secure a habitat corridor between Kaziranga National Park - home to the largest population of greater one-horned rhinos - and Karbi Anglong so that the rhinos have access to higher areas during floods.

-- In Bukit Barisan Selatan National Park, on the island of Sumatra, Indonesia, the critically endangered population of 60–80 Sumatran rhinos faces increasing threat from the conversion of forest to cash crops on both the eastern and western sides of the island’s central mountain range.
+- In Bukit Barisan Selatan National Park, on the island of Sumatra, Indonesia, the small population of Sumatran rhinos faces increasing threat from the conversion of forest to cash crops on both the eastern and western sides of the island’s central mountain range.
 WWF is operating with park officials to collect population data on the rhinos, and with local communities to halt deforestation and preserve and restore natural habitat.

-- In Ujung Kulon National Park, on the island of Java, Indonesia, anti-poaching patrols funded by WWF, IRF, and the US Fish and Wildlife Service (USFWS) have ensured that no rhino poaching has occurred in the last five years.
+- In Ujung Kulon National Park, on the island of Java, Indonesia, anti-poaching patrols funded by WWF, IRF, and the US Fish and Wildlife Service (USFWS) have ensured that no rhino poaching has occurred in the recent years.
 WWF and its partners also help the park’s staff monitor the rhinos through camera traps and faecal DNA analysis.
 Such monitoring indicates that the population is still breeding and producing calves.
 WWF is also working with local communities to create awareness and generate alternative livelihoods.

 - Throughout all rhino habitats, WWF and TRAFFIC monitor the illegal trade in rhino horn, fund anti-poaching patrols, and support intelligence networks in strategic locations to prevent over-exploitation of rhinos for international trade.
 Work is also ongoing with practitioners of traditional Asian medicine to find and promote alternatives to rhino horn.